 It just hasn't been looked for in the right places. " Synopsis A prominent American artist, Romare Bearden created dazzling work celebrating the black American experience, which he integrated into greater (predominantly white) American modernism.
 After working several decades as a painter, during the politically tumultuous 1960s Bearden found his own voice by creating collages made of cut and torn photographs found in popular magazines that he then reassembled into visually powerful statements on African-American life.

 William Butler Yeats (1865–1939) began his career under the spell of the late Victorian era.
-Art in that time was generally more romantic than worldly.
 Themes.
 LELE : Textes littéraires pour le lycée.
 Un article de Wiki Agreg-Ink.

 LELE : littérature étrangère en langue étrangère Cette page en construction et modifiable par tous est le complément de Littérature Anglaise en Langue Anglaise en L. Elle est destinée à accueillir des ressources sur des oeuvres complètes et des idées de séquence pour la LELE en anglais.
 Pour le moment cette page est fortement inspirée du programme d'anglais de complément en vigueur jusqu'en juin 2012.

 Si un lien est invalide, remplacez-le, enlevez-le ou signalez-le à email@example.com .
 Insight 2° Pages 144-5.
 Gatsby’s Green Light Beckons a New Set of Strivers.
 Photo BOSTON — Jinzhao Wang, 14, who immigrated two years ago from China, has never seen anything like the huge mansions that loomed over Long Island Sound in glamorous 1920s New York.